-Every believer is called to live a prophetic life.
-But living a prophetic life, having the gift of prophecy, and being appointed by God to the office of a prophet are three different things.
+Having the gift of prophecy and being appointed by God to the office of a prophet are two different things.
 So, let’s have a look at these distinctions.

 The Gift of Prophecy